NickyBoy89/sorrel/README.md

 * [ ] Probably a lot more...

 > [!WARNING]
 > Please note that this project is built for my own use, and therefore may contain implicit steps for it to work.
 I have tried to document as many of these as I can, but these will most likely be incomplete.
-If you find one of these, please open a PR, or if you find something that you think should be a default, feel free to contribute!
+If you find a missing dependency, feel free to open an issue/PR, and/or if you find something that would be generally useful for the functionality of the app, please contribute!

 ## Requirements